anhinga/2022-notes/Generative-autoregressive-models-are-similators/reading-simulators-essay.md

 This is a corollary of the classical _orthogonality thesis_, which states that agents can have any combination of intelligence level and goal, combined with the assumption that agents can in principle be predicted.
 A single predictive model may also predict multiple agents, either independently (e.g. in different conditions), or interacting in a multi-agent simulation.
 A more optimal predictor is not restricted to predicting more optimal agents: being smarter does not make you unable to predict stupid systems, nor things that aren’t agentic like the weather."

 ---

+"We can specify some types of outer objectives using a ground truth distribution that we cannot with a utility function.
+As in the case of GPT, there is no difficulty in incentivizing a model to _predict_ actions that are corrigible, incoherent, stochastic, irrational, or otherwise anti-natural to expected utility maximization.
+All you need is evidence of a distribution exhibiting these properties.

+For instance, during GPT’s training, sometimes predicting the next token coincides with predicting agentic behavior, but:

+    * The actions of agents described in the data are rarely optimal for their goals; humans, for instance, are computationally bounded, irrational, normative, habitual, fickle, hallucinatory, etc.
+    * Different prediction steps involve mutually incoherent goals, as human text records a wide range of differently-motivated agentic behavior
+    * Many prediction steps don’t correspond to the action of any consequentialist agent but are better described as reporting on the structure of reality, e.g. the year in a timestamp.
+These transitions incentivize GPT to improve its model of the world, orthogonally to agentic objectives.
+    * When there is insufficient information to predict the next token with certainty, log-loss incentivizes a probabilistic output.
+Utility maximizers aren’t supposed to become more stochastic in response to uncertainty."

+---